Tropical storm Polo threatens battered Mexican resort of Los Cabos

-* EagleClaw's assets include over 375 miles of gas pipelines (Adds background)

-SAN JOSE DEL CABO, Sept 19 Tropical storm Polo barreled nearer on Friday to the Mexican Pacific resort of Los Cabos where thousands of troops were restoring order following widespread chaos caused by Hurricane Odile at the start of the week.
+SAN JOSE DEL CABO Tropical storm Polo barreled nearer on Friday to the Mexican Pacific resort of Los Cabos where thousands of troops were restoring order following widespread chaos caused by Hurricane Odile at the start of the week.

 Odile plowed into the southern tip of the Baja California peninsula on Sunday as a category 3 hurricane, causing major damage to beach resorts and sparking widespread looting.